Lithl/fimpp-ts/docs/operators.md

     console.log(Junebug_s_profit === Rose_s_profit);
     ```

-**Strict inequality:** Returns true if the two operands are not exactly equal.
+**Inequality:** Returns true if the two operands are not exactly equal. _Note:
+This is implemented as strict inequality, and this FiM++ implementation has no
+provision for the `!=` operator of TypeScript/JavaScript._

 * Use the first operand followed by either a negative comparison keyword, or
 else a comparison keyword followed by the keyword "not", and the second